 Research shows that just five serious sunburns can greatly increase a child's risk of developing skin cancer later in life.
-During the hot summer months, it's a good time to take stock of how parents can best protect their children's skin.
+The hot summer months are a good time to take stock of how parents can best protect their children's skin.

-Sun protective clothing protects the skin from damaging ultraviolet (UV) rays and against sunburn.
-It is manufactured by using a tighter weave or with a special thread that scatters UV rays and prevents them from hitting the skin.
+Sun-protective clothing protects the skin from damaging UV rays and sunburn.
+It is manufactured using a tighter weave or thread that scatters UV rays and prevents them from hitting the skin.

-Clothing is rated similarly to sunscreen, but by "UPF", which stands for "ultraviolet protection factor" instead of the more familiar "SPF" (sun protection factor).
-UPF refers to how many UV rays can pass through clothing and get to skin.
+Clothing is rated similarly to sunscreen, but by using a "UPF", instead of the more familiar "SPF" (sun protection factor) rating.
+UPF refers to how many UV rays can pass through clothing and reach the skin.
 For example, a shirt with a UPF rating of 70 means the clothing blocks 70% of the sun's ultraviolet rays.

-"All clothing offers some level of protection against the sun, but sun protective clothing offers far more protection against UV rays," explains Dr. Agim.
-"A white, cotton shirt has a UPF rating of about seven, which means it only blocks out 7% of the sun's UV rays.
-Compare that to a shirt with a UPF of 70, or even 30, and it's easy to see how much better sun protective clothing can help protect the skin."
+Sun-protective clothing provides a greater level of protection against UV rays compared to regular clothing, although all clothing does offer some degree of sun protection.
+For instance, a white cotton shirt has a UPF rating of about 7, which means it only blocks out 7% of the sun's UV rays.
+Compare that to a shirt with a UPF of 70, or even 30, and it's easy to see how much better sun protective clothing can help protect the skin.

-Does sun protective clothing work and how long does it last?
+Does sun protection clothing for kids work, and how long does UPF clothing last?

-While UPF doesn't wear off like sunscreen, which needs to be applied every two hours, after toweling off or getting in the water, consumers should keep in mind that while wet, UPF is usually cut in half.
+While UPF doesn't wear off like sunscreen, consumers should keep in mind that while wet, UPF is usually cut in half.

 How else can I protect my child from the sun?

-Sun protective clothing is becoming more widely available through major retailers and clothing brands, making it easy to find online.
-Dr. Agim also carries catalogues in her office for parents to review.
+Sun-protective clothing is more widely available through major retailers, specialty stores, sporting goods stores, children's clothing stores, swimwear stores and online.
 Some brands even offer sun protective accessories such as blankets.